andreas-mausch/csgo-skinscreenshot/README.md

 The Sourcemod plugin will let you change your skin to any custom paint, float and seed.
 It also lets you teleport to any point in the map.

+# Stattrak values

+The value can either be the amount of kills or -1 for non-stattrak weapons.

+# Quality values

+The field can have the following values:

+- 0: Normal
+- 1: Genuine
+- 2: Vintage
+- 3: Unusual
+- 4: Unique
+- 5: Community
+- 6: Developer
+- 7: Self-Made
+- 8: Customized
+- 9: Strange
+- 10: Completed
+- 11: Haunted
+- 12: Tournament

+> Defines the quality of this weapon.
+Qualities 4 and 11 are the same as 0.
+> Knives always use quality 3 which makes the "★" appear.

 Examples (type into game console):

 ```
 # Arguments are: sm_changeskin weapon paint wear stattrak quality seed
-# stattrak can either be the amount of kills or -1 for non-stattrak weapons
-sm_changeskin weapon_usp_silencer 415 0.0 0 0 0
+sm_changeskin weapon_usp_silencer 415 0.0 -1 0 0
 # Arguments are: sm_teleport (x, y, z) (viewangle x, y, z)
 sm_teleport -1548 -339 195 0 104 0
 ```